 Goal: Improve access to capital for new and expanding high-tech enterprises.

 The success of companies depends on adequate access to different types of capital during various stages of growth.
 Entrepreneurs rely on debt and equity financing to start and grow their businesses.
 These resources are used by entrepreneurial ventures to support fundamental business functions such as marketing, manufacturing, and sales as well as innovation-boosting research and development and commercialization activities.
 Access to capital here encompasses risk capital used to fund innovation in early-stage companies, including private investment funds, public sector investment programs, and state R&D tax credits.

 Virginia’s venture capital investment dropped in 2017, following an unusually large spike in investment in 2016 attributable to one large investment.
 The number of deals was stable; the dramatic increase in venture funding was largely associated with one investment.
 Private angel investment decreased in 2015.
-Public sector investment, which included CIT’s Growth Acceleration Program (GAP) Funds, the Commonwealth Research Commercialization Fund (CRCF), and the Virginia Tobacco Region Revitalization Commission (Tobacco Commission), also increased in aggregate, although appropriations for the CRCF program increased in FY2017.
+Investments by public sector programs, which included CIT’s Growth Acceleration Program (GAP) Funds, the Commonwealth Research Commercialization Fund (CRCF), and the Virginia Tobacco Region Revitalization Commission (Tobacco Commission), also decreased in aggregate; in parallel, appropriations for the CRCF program increased in FY2017.
 In late FY2017, the Virginia Research Investment Fund (VRIF) issued its first Request for Proposals.
 Additionally, the Tobacco Commission’s R&D grant program reinstated activity this fiscal year; a solicitation was issued in late FY2017, with a proposal deadline of early FY2018.
 Private sector leverage is also an important consideration.
-When funds leveraged from other sources are included, the total investment impact of GAP reached $93.0 million in FY2015.
+When funds leveraged from other sources are included, the total investment impact of GAP was $92.3 million in FY2016.
 R&D tax credits, which include the R&D expenses tax credit and the qualified equity and subordinated debt investments tax credit, and the newly created major R&D tax credit increased markedly from taxable year (TY) 2015 to TY2016 (the most recent year of available data) as a result of the new program and an increased cap for the R&D expenses tax credit.

 Why is access to capital important?